microsoft/Olive/README.md

 pip install transformers==4.44.2
 ```
 > [!NOTE]
-> **Optional Dependencies** Olive has optional dependencies that can be installed to enable additional features.
-Please refer to
-[Olive package config](./olive/olive_config.json) for the list of extras and their dependencies.
+> Olive has optional dependencies that can be installed to enable additional features.
+Please refer to [Olive package config](./olive/olive_config.json) for the list of extras and their dependencies.

 #### 🪄 2.
 Automatic Optimizer